 - twopc_enable: This flag needs to be turned on.

 - twopc_coordinator_address: This should specify the address (or VIP) of the VTGate that VTTablet will use to resolve abandoned transactions.

 - twopc_abandon_age: This is the time in seconds that specifies how long to wait before asking a VTGate to resolve an abandoned transaction.

 With the above flags specified, every primary VTTablet also turns into a watchdog.
 If any 2PC transaction is left lingering for longer than

 twopc_abandon_age seconds, then VTTablet invokes VTGate and requests it to resolve it.
 Typically, the

 twopc_abandon_age needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).

 Configuring MySQL #

 The usual default values of MySQL are sufficient.
 However, it is important to verify that the

-wait_timeout (28800) has not been changed.
+wait_timeout (28800 seconds by default) has not been changed.
 If this value was changed to be too short, then MySQL could prematurely kill a prepared transaction causing data loss.